Anomalous Fluctuations of Extremes in Many-Particle Diffusion

 In physical systems it is impossible to directly measure the environmental variance.
 However, an indirect measurement can be performed via the approach presented here by using $\var \envnt\approx \var \maxnt - \var \snt$.
-The sample variance $\var \snt$ is now computed using $ \var \snt = \frac{\pi^2 D}{6} \frac{t}{\log(N)} $ where $D$ is the Einstein diffusion coefficient.
+The sample variance $\var \snt$ is now computed using $ \var \snt = \frac{\pi^2 D}{6} \frac{t}{\log(N)} $ where $D$ is the diffusion coefficient.
+One could repeatedly track the motion of the leading edge of diffusing particles in a system of colloids confined to a quasi-1D channel thereby directly measuring $\var \maxnt$ for system sizes ranging from $N ~ 10^2$ to $N ~ 10^{10}$.
+Further, one can also perform complementary measurements on the time of first passage of diffusing objects, which opens the door to experiments done on all manner of diffusing objects, including light or sound diffusing through a scattering medium, dye molecules in a fluid, or any other object whose first passage can be measured.
 By measuring the environmental variance and extreme diffusion coefficient we will gain a new microscope through which to probe the hidden nature of the underlying environment in which the diffusion occurs.
 Our work should serve as a guide in the development and analysis of novel experimental measurements of the extreme behavior of many-particle diffusion.

-\textbf{Acknowledgements---} We thank G. Barraquand and P. Le Doussal for discussions and S. Prolhac for providing numerics for $\var{h(0,s)}$.
+\emph{Acknowledgements---} We thank G. Barraquand and P. Le Doussal for discussions and S. Prolhac for providing numerics for $\var{h(0,s)}$.
 This work was funded under the W.M.
 Keck Foundation Science and Engineering grant on ``Extreme Diffusion''.
 I.C. also wishes to acknowledge ongoing support from the NSF through DMS:1811143 and DMS:1937254, the Simon Foundation through a Simons Fellowship in Mathematics (Grant No. 817655), and the Packard Foundation Fellowship for Science and Engineering.
 Much of this work was performed while I.C. held a Miller Visiting Professorship from the Miller Institute for Basic Research in Science, and while in residence at the Mathematical Sciences Research Institute in Berkeley, California (NSF Grant No. 1440140).
-E. C. wishes to acknowledge ongoing support from the Simons Foundation for the collaboration Cracking the Glass Problem via award 454939.
+E.I.C. wishes to acknowledge ongoing support from the Simons Foundation for the collaboration Cracking the Glass Problem via award 454939.
+This work benefited from access to the University of Oregon high performance computing cluster, Talapas.